 In addition, the aligners are more comfortable than braces.
-Due to the removable nature of the device, food can be consumed without the encumbrance of metallic braces.
+Due to the removable nature of the device, all foods can be consumed without any diet restrictions unlike with the braces.

 Aligners should be removed to eat, drink, to clean the teeth, or to have them checked by the clinician.
 Because patients are able to remove the aligners, there are no restrictions on foods that could damage the appliances.

 Clinically, aligners avoid many of the side effects of traditional fixed appliances, for example the effects on the enamel, gums and supporting tissues.
 Patients "graduate" to a new set of aligners in their treatment series approximately every two weeks.
 The aligners give less force per week and less pain than do fixed appliances (traditional metal braces).
 Fixed appliances are adjusted approximately every four to six weeks and apply greater forces.
 The aligners need visits once in 3-4 months, hence the number of visits to the clinic are fewer.

 Like traditional fixed braces, they are largely dependent on a patient's habits and their co-operation.
 The success of the aligners is based on a patient's commitment to wear the aligners for a minimum of 20–22 hours per day, only removing them when they are eating, drinking, or brushing their teeth.

 The system is much more expensive than traditional wire and bracket systems.